-Risks related to Internet Use e-Safety implications Mitigation Circumvention of the School's security mechanisms Anonymous proxies Attempts to access websites and services otherwise prohibited from the School's network by bypassing the School's security systems Yes Known anonymous proxies are blocked by the firewalls.
-Http tunnelling Attempts to bypass security systems by tunnelling through secure connections Yes We implement SSL decryption for pupils with one or two exceptions in selected categories, such as banking and shopping.
-Masquerading Attempting to use another person's identity on the Internet - e.g as email sending address Yes Extensive logs are maintained on all of the School's platforms that can be used forensically to trace such wrongdoing.
-IT Service Issues Incorrectly or poorly configured systems Security loopholes in School networks and systems as a result of poor design or configuration The ITSC has a considerable range of experience in the design and maintenance of secure networks and systems.
+Risks related to Internet Use e-Safety implications Mitigation Anonymous proxies Attempts to access websites and services otherwise prohibited from the School's network by bypassing the School's security systems Known anonymous proxies are blocked by the firewalls.
+Http tunnelling Attempts to bypass security systems by tunnelling through secure connections We implement SSL decryption for pupils with one or two exceptions in selected categories, such as banking and shopping.
+Masquerading Attempting to use another person's identity on the Internet - e.g as email sending address Extensive logs are maintained on all of the School's platforms that can be used forensically to trace such wrongdoing.
+IT Service Issues configured systems Security loopholes in School networks and systems as a result of poor design or configuration The ITSC has a considerable range of experience in the design and maintenance of secure networks and systems.
 This is augmented by ongoing training and research.
 In addition, internal and external penetration tests are carried out on an annual basis.
 IT support also carry out weekly tests on systems and infrastructure.
-Out of date software versions Updates and security hotfixes not applied in a timely fashion All School systems are updated at the earliest possible point - depending on the urgency of the hotfix.
+Out of date software versions security hotfixes not applied in a timely fashion All School systems are updated at the earliest possible point - depending on the urgency of the hotfix.
 Central management solutions roll out most updates automatically - except in circumstance where so to do might compromise the service provision.
 Out of date threat databases Antivirus, threat and URL filtering databases not being updates on a regular basis Antivirus, threat protection and URL filtering databases are updated automatically on a nightly basis.
 Inadequate IT staffing Insufficient or poorly trained IT staff resulting in poor systems design and maintenance The Network Manager is highly experienced and has an appropriate annual training budget.

-Risks related to Internet Use e-Safety implications Mitigation Future Threats As yet unknown Internet threats The Network Manager is charged with ongoing research into new and evolving Internet and other security related issues.
+Risks related to Use Internet e-Safety implications Mitigation Future Threats As yet unknown threats Internet The Network Manager is charged with ongoing research into new and evolving Internet and other security related issues.